ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-kinnear-webtransport-http2.md

 --- middle

 # Introduction

+Currently, the only mechanism in HTTP/2 for server to client communication is server push.
+That is, servers can initiate unidirectional push promised streams to clients, but clients cannot respond to them; they can only accept them or discard them.
+Additionally, intermediaries along the path may have different server push policies and may not forward push promised streams to the downstream client.
+This best effort mechanism is not sufficient to reliably deliver messages from servers to clients, limiting server to client use-cases such as chat messages or notifications.

+Several techniques have been developed to workaround these limitations: long polling {{?RFC6202}}, WebSocket {{?RFC8441}}, and tunneling using the CONNECT method.
+All of these approaches have limitations.

 This document defines a mechanism for multiplexing non-HTTP data with HTTP/2 in a manner that conforms with the WebTransport protocol requirements and semantics